 Cross Platform Compatibility: Because passwordless SMS authentication is a built-in feature of Auth0 Lock, it will adapt to whatever platform a user accesses it from, whether it be iOS, Android, or a desktop.

-- Easy Customizability: Combining passwordless SMS authentication with email or TouchID authentication is as easy as toggling a button inside Auth0’s Passwordless Connections dashboard:
+- Easy Customizability: Combining passwordless SMS authentication with email is as easy as toggling a button inside Auth0’s Passwordless Connections dashboard:

 How To Link SMS With Social Authentication In Auth0

 With Auth0 account linking, you can provide a custom UI for users to link their account to social platforms.
 For a more in-depth walkthrough of implementing account linking, see our tutorial.